Last updated May 2026

 The best .30-30 lever action rifles for 2026 pair a 131-year-old deer cartridge with modern Ruger-built Marlins, brass-receiver Henrys, and the budget-friendly Rossi R95 Trapper.
 The Marlin 336 Classic still rules as the all-around 30-30 deer rifle, the Marlin 336 SBL leads the all-weather pack, and the Rossi R95 Trapper delivers the cheapest legitimate option in the segment.

 The .30-30 Winchester turned 131 years old this year.
 Smokeless powder was new, the 1894 Winchester was the first American sporting rifle chambered for it, and somewhere between then and now the cartridge quietly accounted for more whitetail deer than any other round in North America.
-It is not a long-range cartridge.
-It is not a glamorous one.
+It isn’t a long-range cartridge.
+It isn’t a glamorous one.
 It just kills deer at the ranges where most deer are actually shot at, and it does so out of a rifle you can carry all day without feeling it on your shoulder.

 What changed in the last few years is the lineup.
-The wave of new 30-30 lever action rifles since 2020 includes the Sturm Ruger-revived Marlin 336, Henry’s side-gate models, the Rossi R95 (which finally made the cut), and Mossberg’s now-discontinued 464 (worth knowing if you are shopping the used market).
+The wave of new 30-30 lever action rifles since 2020 includes the Sturm Ruger-revived Marlin 336, Henry’s side-gate models, the Rossi R95, which finally made the cut, and Mossberg’s now-discontinued 464, worth knowing if you’re shopping the used market.
 Marlin came back from the dead under Ruger in 2021 and the new 336s are the best they have been since the 70s.
 Henry kept doing what Henry does, just with side gates now.
 Winchester kept the Model 94 alive.
 And Rossi finally built a lever gun people actually want to own.
-If you are buying a .30-30 in 2026 you have more good options than your grandfather did, and most of them cost less than a decent bolt action.
+If you’re buying a .30-30 in 2026 you have more good options than your grandfather did, and most of them cost less than a decent bolt action.

-I have hunted with lever guns for the better part of two decades.
-Most of these rifles I have either owned, borrowed, shot at the range, or run side by side with a friend’s.
+I’ve hunted with lever guns for the better part of two decades.
+Most of these rifles I’ve either owned, borrowed, shot at the range, or run side by side with a friend’s.
 The picks below are the nine I keep going back to or recommending when somebody asks me what they should buy.
 If you want the broader picture across calibers, our 9 Best Lever Action Rifles roundup covers the whole category.
 This one is .30-30 only.

 1. Marlin 336 Classic: Best Overall